incuna/django-user-management/docs/index.md

 Documentation generated with [mkdocs.org](http://mkdocs.org).

-User management model mixins and api views.
+`django-user-management` contains user management model mixins and API views.
+The mixins provide common user-related functionality such as custom avatars and email verification during the registration process.
+The API views provide endpoints to support this functionality.